CAMeL-Lab/camel_tools/CONTRIBUTING.md

 To make sure that we maintain the highest quality of code, we do have to adhere to some strict guidelines though.
 Please read through this document to help you get up and running.

+If you would like to report a bug, suggest enhancements, or request a new feature, jump to the [Issues section](#issues).

 ## Git + GitHub
 We use the [Git](https://git-scm.com/) version control system to manage the development with the repository hosted on [GitHub](https://github.com).